flutter/website/src/docs/development/tools/devtools/code-size.md

 ## What is it?

-The code size tool allows you to analyze the total size of your app, including both Native and Dart code, or just the size of the Dart code in your app.
+The code size tool allows you to analyze the total size of your app, including both native and Dart code, or just the size of the Dart code in your app.
 You can view a single snapshot of "size information" using the [Analysis tab][], or compare two different snapshots of "size information" using the [Diff tab][].